Behind the scenes… The Learning and Development Team

 Katrina Thomas is a learning and development consultant for AssessTech.
 An outgoing, friendly, confident and chatty person, Katrina engages with different individuals, mainly in operational roles, across the railway industry to help them along their NVQ journey to achieve the final qualification.

-A big driver for the team is create consistent training which ensures everyone is trained to the same objectives.
+A big driver for the team is to create consistent training which ensures everyone is trained to the same objectives.
 This is being rolled out over the next few months.

 A sports fanatic, Katrina plays for a local netball team.
 She is also a Mum to two young children who are a key focus of her weekend activities.